BRPD: Men accused of raping unconscious teens after buying them drinks; assault was caught on video

 Police questioned Johnson and Lockley, both of whom admitted to buying the women drinks and then having sex with them.
 One of them said it happened in a shopping center parking lot along Florida Boulevard.

-Lockley also admitted to taking video of the assault on his phone, according to BRPD documents.
+Lockley admitted to taking video of the assault on his phone, according to BRPD documents.
 Officers obtained a search warrant for the the device and reviewed the video, which police said showed him having sex with one victim by "maneuvering her limp body."
 Police said the video also showed the woman was "unable to to maintain her balance of consciousness."

 Trending News